DUI/TRAFFIC LAW

 No One Knows it Better

-No matter how long you have been driving, being stopped by a police officer is a stressful situation.
+Even if it you are not being investigated for a DUI, no matter how long you have been driving, being stopped by a police officer is a stressful situation.
 The following are some basic guidelines to assist you in the event you are pulled over.

 Whenever you see lights or hear sirens behind you, you should immediately slow down, signal, and pull over as soon as you can do so safely.
 Keep your hands in plain view and do not attempt to get your registration or identification at this point.
 Instead, wait until the officer approaches the car and engages you.
 Upon request, you must provide your driver’s license and registration.
 You may also be asked to provide proof of insurance.